Small Loop Antenna

 Antenna Theory

-The small loop antenna is a closed loop as shown in Figure 1.
-These antennas have low radiation resistance and high reactance, so that their impedance is difficult to match to a transmitter.
-As a result, these antennas are most often used as receive antennas, where impedance mismatch loss can be tolerated.
+The small loop antenna is a loop as shown in Figure 1.
+The antenna feed points would be in series with the loop, such that a small loop looks somewhat like a short circuit across the antenna feed.
+These antennas have low radiation resistance and high inductive reactance, so that their impedance is difficult to match to a radio impedance (often 50 Ohms).
+As a result, these antennas are most often used as receive antennas, where impedance mismatch loss can be a bit more easily tolerated in some systems.

 The radius is a, and is assumed to be much smaller than a wavelength (a<< ).
 The loop lies in the x-y plane.